Israeli strike kills multiple journalists in Gaza, including prominent Al Jazeera reporters, network says

 By Abeer Salman, Dana Karni, Mohammed Tawfeeq, CNN

-Jerusalem (CNN) — An Israeli strike in Gaza City late Sunday night killed six journalists, according to Al-Shifa hospital, including four from Al Jazeera.
+Jerusalem (CNN) — An Israeli strike in Gaza City late Sunday night killed seven people including at least four journalists from the news network Al Jazeera.

+The Israeli military said it targeted and killed Al Jazeera correspondent Anas Al-Sharif – a prominent journalist who has extensively covered the war from inside Gaza – after accusing him of leading a Hamas cell, an allegation Al-Sharif had previously denied.

 “The order to kill Anas Al-Sharif, one of Gaza’s bravest journalists, along with his colleagues, is a desperate attempt to silence voices ahead of the occupation of Gaza,” Al Jazeera said in a statement after the attack.